Noctis/kickstart-app/docs/HTTP.md

 ```

 If you wish to retrieve the current flash message, but you want it to remain in the session for one more fetch,
-call `getFlashMessage()` with the value `true`.
-Doing this will cause the flash message to be saved for one more
+call `getFlashMessage()` with the value `true` as its second argument.
+Doing this will cause the flash message to be
-future retrieval.
+saved for one more future retrieval.

-Currently, only a single message, represented as a string value, can be kept as a flash message.

 ## Middleware